Subscribe here to get the Digiday Video Briefing in your inbox each week.

 Numbers don’t lie

-Join us at the Digiday Video Marketing Summit
+Join me at the Digiday Video Marketing Summit

-We’re hosting our first-ever Video Marketing Summit in Nashville, Nov.
+We’re hosting our first-ever Video Marketing Summit in Nashville from Nov.
 28-30.
 The event will tackle a wide range of topics in video marketing and advertising.
 Want to speak?
 Want to attend as a VIP?
 Hit me up.
 (Again: This opportunity is for brand marketers and ad agencies only.)

 What we’ve covered